 At the Harbor History Museum in Gig Harbor, I found my family could do both.
 As one of the most interactive and kid-friendly museums we’ve been to, this was a place where my sons could involve themselves in the present moment with games, hands-on features and noise-makers, while at the same time exploring the rich and varied past of south Puget Sound.

 And best of all?
-Thanks to a grant from the city of Gig Harbor, the Harbor History Museum is free to everyone for a second year — through the end of 2019.
+Thanks to the renewal of a grant from the city of Gig Harbor, the Harbor History Museum is free to everyone for a third year — through the end of 2020.

-A 40-minute drive from Olympia or Seattle, and just 10 minutes from Tacoma, charming Gig Harbor is teeming with fun, inexpensive and kid-friendly things to do.
+Located about an hour's drive from Seattle, 40 minutes from Olympia or just 10 minutes from Tacoma, charming Gig Harbor is teeming with fun, inexpensive and kid-friendly things to do.

 Gig Harbor is also full of friendly people, beautiful views of the historic waterfront and fun shopping.
 We hit the local bookstore, enjoyed a tasty lunch at Kelly’s (free meals for kids on Tuesdays!) and climbed 100 stairs to take in the view, all within walking distance of the museum.